prajul-850/iete-rfid/README.md

-Code related to the treasure hunt to be held by IETE
+Code for treasure hunt to be held by IETE